2790 W. College Ave., Suite #7, State College, PA 16801

 4. Forms of Payment Accepted:

 Payments may be made by check, money order, cash or submission via your own bank’s on-line “Pay Bill” system.
+Payments may be mailed or deposited in the Payment Box, located in the entryway of the school.
 Payments may also be made online via Venmo at: https://account.venmo.com/u/TMA1963 .
-NOTE: All payments should include specification of the student’s name.
-Payments may be mailed or deposited in the Payment Box, located in the entryway of the school.
+If paying by Venmo, please note Venmo charges TMA a fee for each transaction; these cannot be returned, in the unlikely event of a refund or a miscalculation.
+NOTE: All payments must include the student’s name.

-ALL students (New and Returning) enrolling for private lessons must pay an annual non-refundable Registration Fee within the academic year of lessons (Fall through Summer).
-(No registration fee is due for classes.)
+ALL students (New and Returning) enrolling for private lessons must pay an annual non-refundable Registration Fee within the academic year of lessons.

 6. Commitment for Weekly Private Lessons:

 TMA offers three semesters.
 Fall and Spring Semesters are 18 weeks.
-Summer Session requires a minimum of 3 lessons and is more flexible.
 Students are expected to enroll for a full semester and attend weekly lessons.
 Faculty approved exceptions to our standard 18-week semester and once a week lessons will incur a $20 administrative fee.
 Tuition will be pro-rated for NEW students who begin after the start of the semester.
 A $20 administrative fee will be applied.
+Summer Session requires a minimum of 3 lessons and scheduling of lessons can be more flexible.

 7. Refund Policies (Private Lessons and Early Childhood Classes):